lubeda/EspHoMaTriXv2/README.md

 ## Breaking changes

-Please take a look at the [changelog](CHANGELOG.md) also.
+Please take a look at the [changelog](CHANGELOG.md) for more details also.

 ### 2024.1.0

-- new and "clean" release
+- new and “clean” release

 ## EspHoMaTriX in the media

 See this German tutorial video with information on setting up your display [RGB-LED Status Display für Home Assistant mit ESPHome | ESPHoMaTrix](https://www.youtube.com/watch?v=DTd9vAhet9A).

-Another german tutorial video focused on the Ulanzi [Smarte Pixel Clock über Home Assistant steuern - Entitäten / Icons und mehr in der Ulanzi](https://www.youtube.com/watch?v=LgaT0mNbl34)
+Another German tutorial video focused on the Ulanzi [Smarte Pixel Clock über Home Assistant steuern - Entitäten / Icons und mehr in der Ulanzi](https://www.youtube.com/watch?v=LgaT0mNbl34)

 See this [nice article](https://blakadder.com/esphome-pixel-clock/) about EsphoMaTrix on a Ulanzi TC001 from [blakadder](https://github.com/blakadder).

 Short video on Instagram [@blak_adder](https://www.insbuiltagram.com/reel/CpYVByRIaSI)

-See these english discussions:
+See these English discussions:
 [Share your projects](https://community.home-assistant.io/t/esphomatrix-a-simple-clock-status-display/425325)
 [ESPHOME](https://community.home-assistant.io/t/a-simple-diy-status-display-with-an-8x32-rgb-led/379051)